rev1853/rev1853/README.md

 <h1 align="center">Hi 👋, I'm Risca Revan Suasmara</h1>
 <h3 align="center">My name is Risca Revan Suasmara and I am a software developer based in Malang city, Indonesia.
-I was born on January 22, 2005, and as a young professional, I am always eager to learn about new technology.
-I have already gained valuable experience in the field of software development by working for a year at PT Autochem Industry as a mobile app developer.
-Overall, I am a driven and dedicated software developer who is passionate about staying up-to-date with the latest technologies and delivering high-quality solutions.</h3>
+I was born on January 22, 2005, and as a young professional, I am always eager to learn about new technology.</h3>

 - 📫 How to reach me **riscarevan2201@gmail.com**